 If you are looking for low income housing in South Dakota, there are several programs that may be able to help.
 Section 8, for example, is a program that provides vouchers your family can use to help cover the cost of rent.
 This program, also known as the housing choice voucher program, is widely used across the state by families who need help.

 The Department of Housing and Urban Development (HUD) oversees this program at the federal level.
 At the state level, South Dakota Housing Development Authority (SDHDA) is in charge of many aspects of this program.
 However, assistance can also come from public housing agencies (PHAs) throughout South Dakota, and in some cases, you may need to work directly with the PHA in your community.
-Below, learn more about HUD housing and discover how your family can qualify for rental assistance.
+Below, learn more about HUD housing and discover how families can qualify for rental assistance.

 Discover South Dakota Section 8 Requirements